Honorius: Constantius and the beginning of erosion of the Western Empire

 Northeastern Gaul became subject to even greater Frankish influence, while a treaty signed in 418 granted to the Visigoths southwestern Gaul, the former Gallia Aquitania.
 Under the influence of Constantius, Honorius issued the Edict of 418, which was designed to enable the Empire to retain a hold on the lands which were to be surrendered to the Goths.
 This edict relaxed the administrative bonds that connected all the Seven Provinces (The Maritime Alps, Narbonensis Prima, Narbonensis Secunda, Novempopulania, Aquitania Prima, Aquitania Secunda and Viennensis) with the central government.
 It removed the imperial governors and allowed the inhabitants, as a dependent federation, to conduct their own affairs, for which purpose representatives of all the towns were to meet every year in Arles.

-In 417, Constantius married Honorius's sister, Galla Placidia, much against her will.
-In 421, Honorius recognized him as co-emperor Constantius III; however, when the announcement of his elevation was sent to Constantinople, Theodosius refused to recognise him.
+In 417, Constantius married Honorius's sister, Galla Placidia, against her will.
+In 421, Honorius recognised him as co-emperor Constantius III; however, when the announcement of his elevation was sent to Constantinople, Theodosius refused to recognise him.
 Constantius, enraged, began preparations for a military conflict with the eastern empire but before he could commence it, he died in September 421.

 In 420–422, another Maximus (or perhaps the same) gained and lost power in Hispania.
 By the time of Honorius's death in 423, Britain, Spain and Gaul had been ravaged by barbarians.
 In his final years, Honorius fell out with his sister after his soldiers clashed with hers.
 Galla Placidia and her children, the future emperor Valentinian III and his sister, Honoria, were forced to flee to Constantinople.